sfboswell/Gender_Pulps/README.md

 **Creating the Networks**
 ***

 Finally, it's time to create the networks.
 Here, your interests will dictate what kind of networks you create.
-Assuming you're interested in replicating my process, here are the networks I created.
+Assuming you're interested in replicating my process, these are the networks I created.

-First, boilerplate information for RStudio to generate the figures (the networks) - I wanted something square.
+First, boilerplate information for RStudio to generate the figures:

 ```
 {r, fig.height=8, fig.width=8, fig.cap= "All authors with more than 5 works (1926-1946)" }
 ```
-Then I selected the years I was interested in (```filter (str_detect (pub_year) ``` )- in this case, I wanted to know publication patterns for the SF pulp period to the golden age (1926-1946).
+Then I selected the years I was interested in ```filter (str_detect (pub_year) ```.
+In this case, I wanted to know publication patterns for the SF pulp period to the golden age (1926-1946).
 These years changed over the nearly half dozen years I worked on this project, but this ten year spread ended up being the easiest to work within.

-I also filtered the data so it only included authors who wrote 5 or more works (```filter (n() > 5) %>%```) during the 1926-1946 period.
+I also filtered the data so it only included authors who wrote 5 or more works ```filter (n() > 5) %>%``` during the 1926-1946 period.
 Before I did this, the networks were nigh-unreadable because there were just so many authors.

 ```
 giant_network_df <- giant_network  %>%